How to Configure Your WooCommerce Shipping Options

 WooCommerce Shipping Options

-WooCommerce has three main types of shipping options, and then extensions help with further customizations.
+WooCommerce has three main types of shipping options, and extensions help with further customizations.
 Let’s go over the three core shipping options:

 1. Flat Rate Shipping

-Create a standard rate per item, order or shipping class.
+Create a standard rate per item, order, or shipping class.
 Later on, we’ll get into shipping classes some more.

 2. Free Shipping